npolshakova/kgateway-community/CONTRIBUTING.md

 * [Big pull requests](#big-prs)
 * [Code review guidelines](#code-review-guidelines)

+To understand contributor roles, refer to the [contributor ladder guide](CONTRIBUTOR_LADDER.md).

 ## Filing issues

 If you encounter a bug, please file an issue on GitHub in the k8sgateway/k8sgateway repo.